jis216/Deep-Leaning-Paper-Reading-Blogs/NLP/Language_Modeling/README.md

 -

 ## What is Language Modeling?
 A language model is defined as follows.
 First, assume that we have a vocabulary V, which is the set of all words in the language.
-A *sentence in the language is a sequence of words
+A *sentence* in the language is a sequence of words *x<sub>1</sub>, x<sub>2</sub>, ... x<sub>n</sub>*, where the number of words n in the language is a sequence of words.

 Given this corpus, we could estimate the parameters of a language model.
 And we assume that x<sub>n</sub> is a special symbol STOP.
 We'll define V<sup>+</sup>  to be the set of all sentences with the vocabulary V: this is an infinite set.